Debi Purcell: Early life

-Purcell was involved in cheerleading, dance and competitive gymnastics throughout her early teens.
+Purcell was involved in Cheerleading and Gymnastics throughout her early teens.
 She later quit gymnastics and took up Martial Arts.
-At the age of 17, she was introduced to Tae Kwon Do and this later introduced her to kickboxing, boxing and Brazilian Jiu-Jitsu.
+At the age of 17, she was introduced to Tae Kwon Do and this later introduced her to Boxing, Muay Thai, Vale Tudo, Wrestling, and Brazilian Jiu-Jitsu.

 She is actively involved in supporting women's MMA, having set up Fightergirls.com and the WMAA (Women's Martial Arts Association), along with being a world-class competitor herself.
 Purcell also started Fightergirls, her own extremely successful women's fitness and MMA apparel line, in which she designs every piece personally.

 Purcell signed a three-fight deal with Elite XC.
 Her first fight was against Rosi Sexton at ShoXC: Suganuma vs. Hamman II on August 15, 2008.
 Purcell lost the fight by Split Decision.

 Personal life

-Debi married Brazilian Jiu-Jitsu fighter Ronald Assumpcao on July 11, 2009 in Las Vegas, Nevada.
+Debi married Brazilian Jiu-Jitsu fighter Ronald Assumpcao on July 11, 2009, in Las Vegas, Nevada.
 She also gained a stepson named Gustavo.